AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 1. In the [!UICONTROL **Location properties**] section, specify information specific to the account type of your location account.

    For configuration instructions, expand the section below that corresponds to the account type that you selected in the [!UICONTROL **Location accounts**] field.
+(Additional legacy account types are also available, but are not recommended.)

+   **Account types**

    +++Amazon S3 Role ARN